HelenBedsole/calendar-ai-app/README.md

 # AI Google Calendar Assistant

-This is a Next.js project bootstrapped with create-next-app.
+An AI-powered Google Calendar automation system built using n8n and a Next.js frontend, packaged in a fully reproducible Docker environment.

 ## 1) Executive Summary

 ### Problem
-Managing calendars is tedious: writing descriptions, keeping events organized, and syncing information across tools takes time.
+Busy students and professionals rely heavily on digital calendars, yet the process of manually adding events, writing descriptions, and keeping entries organized is slow and error-prone.
+Many people want an automated assistant that handles repetitive scheduling tasks for them without needing to learn complicated tools.

 ### Solution
-This project provides an AI-powered Google Calendar automation system built on n8n, paired with a lightweight Next.js frontend.
-The workflow adds events to your Google Calendar automatically using an LLM.
+This project provides an AI-driven Google Calendar Assistant built on n8n agentic workflows.
+The workflow automatically generates and adds calendar events using natural language inputs, with optional summarization and enhancement by an LLM.
+A lightweight Next.js interface supports interaction and testing, while Docker guarantees reproducible builds and deployment.
+The result is a fully automated, containerized system for intelligent calendar management.

 ## 2) System Overview

 ### Course Concepts Used
-- N8N Agentic Workflows
+- N8N Agentic Workflows: Used to orchestrate multi-step tasks: LLM prompting, Google Calendar API calls, credential handling, and error recovery.
-- Cloud Services / APIs / Containers
+- Cloud Services / APIs / Containers: Ensures the entire application builds and runs identically on any machine, fulfilling the reproducibility requirement.

 ### Architecture Diagram
 ![](/assets/workflow.png).